 Saving For College With A 529 Account

-In most circumstances, a 529 account is the best way to save money for college.
-I’ll explain how they work.
+Are you saving up for college for your child or grandchild?
+In most circumstances, a 529 account is the best way to do so.
+I’ll explain why.

 As with a Roth IRA, you contribute to a 529 account with after-tax funds and the money grows tax-free.
 If you eventually use the funds for qualified educational expenses, you will pay no tax on the investment income that you generated over time.

-For somewhat odd historical reasons, 529 accounts are administered by each state, even though they’re governed by IRS rules.
+For reasons I don’t understand, 529 accounts were created to be administered by each state, even though they’re governed by IRS rules.
 However, a participant can chose any state’s plan in which to invest.

 The advantage of choosing your home state’s plan is that your state may offer state income tax incentives for contributing to it.
 The disadvantage is that you state’s plan may have inferior investment choices and higher fees.
 So, you should choose carefully as not all 529 plans are created equally.

-There are other advantages to using a 529 to save for college:
+There are other benefits to using a 529 to save for college: